gohugoio/hugo/content/en/troubleshooting/logging.md

 http://localhost:1313/?debug=LR-verbose
 ```

 Then monitor the reload requests in your browser's dev tools console.
-Make sure the dev tools "preserve log" is enabled.
+Make sure the dev tools "preserve log" option is enabled.